How to Become a Nurse Researcher

 What Does a Nurse Researcher Do?

 Nurse Researchers examine many aspects of the healthcare field with the goal of improving patient outcomes.
-In addition to their training and RN license, Nurse Researchers possess expert knowledge of informatics, scientific research, as well as data collection and analysis.
+In addition to their training and RN license, Nurse Researchers possess expert knowledge of informatics, scientific research, and data collection & analysis.

 The job duties of a Nurse Researcher typically include the following responsibilities: